rflandau/gwcli/CONTRIBUTING.md

 Where possible, use the functionality in the scaffold package to rapidly construct new actions that fit one of the scaffold archetypes.

+## Local Versus Persistent Flags

+There are a number of flags that are useful and functionally identically across a number of actions (output, append, CSV/JSON, ...).
+Therefore, we could make them persistent.
+However, they do not make sense for some actions, particularly basic actions.

+As such, I am not including these common flags as persistent's at root level, lest it require every action to support tangential flags.
+Instead, common elements of these flags are stored in the stylesheet, to at least provide some degree of consistency across flags that are technically unrelated.

+Other flags, such as --script, must be supported by all actions anyways, so they are persistent at a root level.

 # Other Packages

 ## Supporting Models